 Wyler’s work at JTS encompassed all public presentation, ranging from speechwriting to fostering friendly relations with the press.
 In every task, she functioned as an astute and articulate liaison between the Jewish and secular worlds.
 After retiring from the seminary in 1993, Wyler remained active in the religious and communications fields, inter alia serving as a consultant for religious television programming.
 She was also involved with many organizations, including the UJA-Federation and the Mayor’s Commission on Foster Care.
-She served for fifty years as board member and onetime president of Surprise Lake Camp.
+She served for fifty years as board member and onetime president of Surprise Lake Camp, the oldest Jewish sleepaway camp in the US.
 Perceiving Judaism as a source of ethical inspiration, she observed that, “We become more secure of our place in the scheme of things as we mend the world.”

 Marjorie Wyler died of respiratory failure on July 22, 2002.

 Department of Radio and Television, Jewish Theological Seminary of America, NYC; Wyler, Marjorie.
 Interview with author, December 6, 1995.